dirigiblelabs/curriculum-2017/TonkaJeleva/Documentation/Dirigible - Basics - 2. Scripting Services.md

 ## Procedure

-1. Open Eclipse Dirigable Web IDE and navigate to **Workspace explorer**
+1. Open Eclipse Dirigible Web IDE and navigate to **Workspace explorer**
 2. Select the project for which you want to create a scripting service.
 Right-click on the project and choose **New > Scripting Service** from the drop-down list.
 3. Select a Template Type from the dialog window.